Prosecco & Petals

-Once you have found a person you like, do book a trial asap as your make up professional’s diary may get filled up very quickly in peak season.
+Once you have found a person you like, do book a trial asap as your makeup professional’s diary may get filled up very quickly in peak season.
 It is recommended to book an appointment around a month before your wedding if you have confidence in their ability.

 Having a makeup trial close to your wedding day will mean that your skin is in the condition that it will be on the day and the tan (colour) will also be similar.
 If you are keen to check out a few makeup artists, it is recommended to do these as soon as possible, so you do not miss out on your first choice.

 A makeup trial is a practice session, which will mean your wedding day will go smoothly and you can be 100% confident you will love how you look.
 It gives them a chance to trial products on your skin and colours until you are happy with the result.
 A trial enables you to build a rapport and determine if this is someone who you will enjoy having around as you are getting ready – this is something that a lot of brides later regret not considering.

-While you can do this on the day, this can severely affect timings and also lead to skin getting inflamed or irritated.
+While you can just go for it on the day, this can severely affect timings and also lead to your skin getting inflamed or irritated.
 Makeup trials should be a must for anyone with sensitive skin, allergies or particular requirements.

 Makeup trials usually are limited to a maximum two hours.
 This will give enough time to discuss your preferences, try out a few looks and perfect one without irritating your skin.
-The trial will start with a short chat about your day and bring a few visuals is often helpful.
+The trial will start with a short chat about your day and sharing a few visuals often helpful.
 This will be followed by getting your foundation right and then trialling different lipstick, eye makeup and blusher options.

 At the end, logistics will be discussed.
 If you do not want to commit at this point merely state this and that you want to see how the look stays for the day.
 Let them know you will be in contact within a short period and stick to this.

 Either at the trial or after some consideration, you will hopefully decide that you love the look created.
 If not, do not feel guilted into booking someone.
 Merely decline politely and cite a change in plans or budget.

-Just relax and let your chosen make up do their thing.
-As they are doing your make up, make this a chance to relax shut your eyes/listen to beautiful songs or have a nice chat.
+Just relax and let your chosen makeup artist do their thing.
+As they are doing your makeup, make this a chance to relax shut your eyes/listen to beautiful songs or have a nice chat.

-Brides that are flustered can move too much, will make their skin flushed and watching each step with a critical eye won't help – make up needs time to come together correctly.
+Brides that are flustered can move too much, will make their skin flushed and watching each step with a critical eye won't help; makeup needs time to come together correctly.
 Once all is done, ask someone to take a picture to make sure it is as you wanted.
 If not, be polite and ask for the changes needed.
 Part of the makeup artists job is to make you feel great.